 Aardman

-Star symbols are often used in branding to signify excellence, quality, and uniqueness, and the Aardman logo is in keeping with this tradition.
-Over the course of the company’s existence, the emblem has undergone several transformations, and the star motif has become a permanent visual element.
+Star symbols are often used in branding to signify excellence, quality, and uniqueness, and the Aardman logo follows this tradition.
+The emblem has undergone several transformations throughout the company’s existence, and the star motif has become a permanent visual element.
 In the latest version, the emblem is a compact but eye-catching five-pointed star above the letter “A” of the word mark.

 This design choice gives the emblem a modern look while maintaining a sense of sophistication.
-It is in keeping with modern perceptions and serves as a tacit promise of the creative quality that viewers can expect from Aardman.
+It is in keeping with modern perceptions and serves as a tacit promise of the creative quality viewers can expect from Aardman.
 This small but significant element reinforces the brand’s image, cementing its reputation for innovation and quality in a crowded marketplace.

 Benelli